Underground Singapore

 Sewage stinks and we want it as far away from us as possible.
 While we already know that all the gunky stuff is flushed down the pipe, where it heads to next is a mystery no one actually thinks of.

 Here it is: after everything whirlpools out of view, your sewage actually heads on underground.
-As of 2019, PUB is building an underground Deep Tunnel Sewerage System that’s still in the works at the moment, but will eventually form an underground “highway” 20 to 50 metres deep.
-Waste will flow, using gravity, from all parts of the country into 3 Water Reclamation Plants.
+PUB is currently building an underground Deep Tunnel Sewerage System that will eventually form an underground “highway” for waste 20-50m deep

 7. Jurong Rock Caverns